StackVista/stackstate-docs/setup/otel/collector.md

 The collector is running close to your application, in the same Kubernetes cluster, on the same virtual machine, etc. This allows SDKs to quickly offload data to the collector, which can then do transformations, batching and filtering.
 It can be used by multiple applications and allows for easy changes to your data processing pipeline.

 For installation guides use the different [getting started guides](./getting-started/).
-The getting started guides give provide a basic collector configuration to get started, but over time you'll want to customize it to your needs and add additional receivers, processors, and exporters to customize your ingestion pipeline to your needs.
+The getting started guides provide a basic collector configuration to get started, but over time you'll want to customize it to your needs and add additional receivers, processors, and exporters to customize your ingestion pipeline to your needs.

 ## Configuration